-The members of the Compensation Committee for 2001 and until the Annual Meeting are Messrs.
-Baute, Baxter and Murrer.
-Immediately following the Annual Meeting, the Compensation Committee shall consist of Messrs.
-Barone, Baute and Baxter.
-No member of the Compensation Committee was at any time during 2001, or formerly, an officer or employee of the Company or any subsidiary of the Company.
+The members of the Compensation Committee are Messrs.
+Barone, Baute, and Baxter.
+No member of the Compensation Committee was at any time during 2002, or formerly, an officer or employee of the Company or any subsidiary of the Company.
 No executive officer of the Company has served as a director or member of the Compensation Committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director of or member of the Compensation Committee of the Company.